andreamoro-git/JurySelection-Replication_Package/README.md

 ### License for Code

 - the code is © Moro and Van der Linden.
-Please contact the authors in interested in using or modifying this code.
+Please contact the authors if interested in using or modifying this code.

 Instructions to Replicators
 ---------------------------